-7.16.8.
+- 7.16.8.
 Dollar Limit: No single order under the prequalification agreement and delegated prequalification bidding is permitted to exceed \$1,000,000 unless a written request to exceed this limit is approved by the Purchasing Director in writing.
 If all bids submitted under the delegated prequalification bidding process exceed the applicable order threshold, the agency must cancel the delegated prequalification bidding process and solicit bids competitively through the normal bid process.
 If one or more vendor submits a bid exceeding the dollar threshold, the agency may only award to the vendors that submit bids under the threshold.
-The Purchasing Director may set lower limits for the delegated prequalification bidding process if determined to be appropriate.

-7.17.
-CAFR Audit Services: The Purchasing Division, in conjunction with the Department of Administration's Cabinet Secretary's Office, has promulgated minimum standard requirements to be used in any Request for Quotations or Request for Proposals when soliciting audit firms that will complete audits included in the overall State of West Virginia Comprehensive Annual Financial Report (CAFR).
+The Purchasing Director may set lower limits for the delegated prequalification bidding process if determined to be appropriate. - 7.16.9.
+Prequalification Agreements Established by Other Public Entities: The Purchasing Director may recognize prequalification agreements established by other public entities for purposes of conducting a delegated prequalification bid.
+Such approval must be obtained prior to issuing the delegated prequalification bid, and the delegated prequalification bid must be directed to all vendors within the prequalification group known to offer the commodity or service in question. - 7.17.
+ACFR Audit Services: The Purchasing Division, in conjunction with the Department of Administration's Cabinet Secretary's Office, has promulgated minimum standard requirements to be used in any Request for Quotations or Request for Proposals when soliciting audit firms that will complete audits included in the overall State of West Virginia Annual ComprehensiveFinancial Report (ACFR).
 The minimum standards apply to all state agencies, regardless if the agency is exempt from the Purchasing Division.